OpenSecuritySummit/oss-website/content/sessions/2022/Jan/Kubernetes/From_Kubernetes_to_a_Portable_Secure_and_Compliant_Platform_Databases,_Message_Queues_and_Caches.md

 ---
-title        : From Kubernetes to a Portable Secure and Compliant Platform: Databases, Message Queues and Caches track        : Kubernetes project      : Kubernetes type         : working-session
+title        : "From Kubernetes to a Portable Secure and Compliant Platform: Databases, Message Queues and Caches" track        : Kubernetes project      : Kubernetes type         : working-session